ucsd-dsc-arts/dsc160-final-404-not-found-1/README.md

 (20 points)
 - Data Acquisition/ Scraping
   * [Scraping](/code/scrape_frida_arts.ipynb): This is the code we used for scraping Frida's artworks from Wiki-art.
-- code for preprocessing （我们没有，需要这个part吗？）
+- code for preprocessing
+  * [DCGAN](/Final_Project_Group_404-not-found.ipynb): We preprocessed import data through the libray of torchvision.datasets.
+All imported image is scaled and normalized for applying pytorch algorithm.
 - training code / generative methods
   * [DCGAN](/Final_Project_Group_404-not-found.ipynb): This is the code we used to train the DCGAN model, from this code, we generated new superheroes based on our input DC and Marvel datasets.
   * [Style transfer](/style_transfer_keras.ipynb): We used this style transfer to combine the style of Frida Kahlo into the new-generated superheroes from DCGAN.